Linuxbrew/brew/docs/Node-for-Formula-Authors.md

 require "language/node"
 ```

-### Installing global style modules with `std_npm_install_args` to libexec
+### Installing global style modules with `std_npm_install_args` to `libexec`

-In your formula's `install` method, simply cd to the top level of your Node module if necessary and then use `system` to invoke `npm install` with `Language::Node.std_npm_install_args` like:
+In your formula's `install` method, simply `cd` to the top level of your Node module if necessary and then use `system` to invoke `npm install` with `Language::Node.std_npm_install_args` like:

 ```ruby
 system "npm", "install", *Language::Node.std_npm_install_args(libexec)
 ```

 This will install your Node module in npm's global module style with a custom prefix to `libexec`.
-All your modules' executables will be automatically resolved by npm into `libexec/"bin"` for you, which is not symlinked into Homebrew's prefix.
+All your modules' executables will be automatically resolved by npm into `libexec/bin` for you, which is not symlinked into Homebrew's prefix.
 We need to make sure these are installed.
 To do this we need to symlink all executables to `bin` with:

 ```ruby
 bin.install_symlink Dir["#{libexec}/bin/*"]